Valuing Small and Micro Businesses Using the Income Method

 - Describe common missed cash-flow issues in the capitalization of earnings and/or terminal value year

 - Explain integrating the balance sheet into micro- and small-business valuations.
 Considerations include estimating working capital and excess current assets, included and excluded assets and the effect on value found, and going-concern issues in capital-intensive industries

 BVR's Training Packs are an indispensable addition to any valuation reference library.
 Use them as training tools as many times as you'd like, wherever you are: play them at your computer at work or home, in your car, or on your personal audio device.

 Delivered as an electronic download approximately four weeks after the program has aired, each Training Pack includes:

-For a complete list of available Training Packs from past webinars, click here.
+See BVR's complete list of available Training Packs from past webinars for more information.